sjanel/coincenter/README.md

 A total of `2 ETH` will be bought, from **600 USDT** on `exchange1_user2`, **800 EUR** and **240 USDT** from `exchange3_user1` and **500000 KRW** from `exchange4_user1`.
 As you can see in this example, it's possible to make several trades per account for one `buy` request.

-### Deposit information
+#### Deposit information

 You can retrieve one deposit address and tag from your accounts on a given currency provided that the exchange can receive it with `deposit-info` option.
-It requires a currency code, and an optional list of exchanges (private or public names, see [Handle several accounts per exchange](#handle-several-accounts-per-exchange)).
+It requires a currency code, and an optional list of exchanges (private or public names, see [Selecting private keys on exchanges](#selecting-private-keys-on-exchanges)).
 If no exchanges are given, program will query all accounts and retrieve the possible ones.

 If for a given exchange account a deposit address is not created yet, `coincenter` will create one automatically.